dhansel/IECDevice/README.md

   For more information see the [DolphinDos support](#dolphindos-support) section below.
   You can also use this function to disable DolphinDos support after it has been enabled.

-- ```void setBuffer(byte *buffer, byte bufferSize);```
-  This function shold be called **before** calling enableJiffyDosSupport(), enableDolphinDosSupport() or enableEpyxFastloadSupport() to set the required data buffer for data block transmissions.
-The IECFileDevice class calls this function, so if your device class is derived from IECFileDevice you do not need to call setBuffer().
-  If not called, a default buffer of size 1 will be used which is very inefficient (but saves memory).
-  A good buffer size is 128.

-- ```void setDolphinDosPins(...)```
-  This function can be called **before** calling enableDolphinDosSupport to specify the pins to be used for the DolphinDos parallel cable.
-See the [DolphinDos support](#dolphindos-support) section below for more information.

 The following functions can be overloaded in the derived device class to implement the device functions.
 None of these function are *required*.
 For example, if your device only receives data then only the canWrite() and write() functions need to be overloaded.

-The devnum argument passed to these functions indicates the device number that the host has addressed.
-Usually this is the device number passed into the "begin()" call (see above).
-However if more device numbers were added via the "addDeviceNumber" function then devnum may show any of those numbers.
+- ```void begin()```
+  This function will automatically be called by IECBusHandler::begin(), if the IECDevice is already attached to the IECBusHandler at that point.
+Otherwise it will be called when the device gets attached by the IECBusHandler::attachDevice() call.
+  If you overload this function, make sure to call IECDevice::begin() from within your overloaded function.
+- ```void task()```
+  This function will automatically be called on every execution of IECBusHandler::task(), once for all attached devices.
+  It can be used to handle device-specific periodic tasks.
+  If you overload this function, make sure to call IECDevice::task() from within your overloaded function.

-- ```int8_t canRead(byte devnum)```
+- ```int8_t canRead()```
   This function will be called whenever the device is asked to send data to the bus controller (i.e. the computer).
 It should return one of four values: -1, 0, 1 or 2.
   Returning -1 signals that we do not know yet whether there is more data to send.